GioBonvi/GoogleContactsEventsNotifier/README.md

 ## Contributing

-Google Calendar Birthday Notifications is an open source project: if you want to know how to contribute please read the [CONTRIBUTING][Contributing file] file.
+Google Birthday Notifier is an open source project: if you want to know how to contribute please read the [CONTRIBUTING][Contributing file] file.

 ## License

-GoogleCalendarBirthdayNotifications is licensed under the [MIT license][License file].
+Google Birthday Notifier is licensed under the [MIT license][License file].

 ## Credits